mtreigelman/mtreigelman/README.md

 Hello, I’m Michael Reigelman | LinkedIn: [@mtreigelman](https://www.linkedin.com/in/mtreigelman/) | Twitter: [@MtReigelman](https://twitter.com/MtReigelman)

-I am currently a Master's Student in Data Science at the [University of San Francisco](https://myusf.usfca.edu/arts-sciences/data-science/program-requirements), and will be graduating in the summer of 2022.
+I am a Data Scientist, with an M.S. from the University of San Francisco.

 In addition to the work I've done for school, I also have an interest in working on: data visualizations, maps, ML & prediction modeling, projects related to coding and music, sports analytics, and autonomous control systems.